Preventing sight loss

 Sensory Impairment Team

-If you have any sight or hearing loss that affects your daily life, you can find out more about an assessment and receive advice and support on specialist equipment to help you live independently.
-There is no charge for the service, but there may be a cost for some of the equipment recommended for you.
+If you've any sight or hearing loss that affects your daily life.
+Then you can find out more about an assessment.
+You can receive advice and support on specialist equipment to help you live on your own.
+There is no charge for the service.
+There may be a cost for some of the equipment recommended for you.

 Contact the Sensory Impairment Team on (01226) 775800, Minicom users - (01226) 787856 or text - 07825 454888